move-up-icon

 In order to interact with our Boba deployments you’ll have to create, fund and connect your cryptocurrency wallet to our Boba gateway.
 We recommend you to follow our complete step-by-step getting started guide on how to onboard onto the Boba platform.

-Do I need a crypto wallet to use Boba?
+Do I need a crypto wallet to use Boba Network?

 Yes.
 If you want to use Boba and connect with dozens of projects, the first step is to create a Web3 wallet.
 This will allow you to interact with the Boba platform.
 One of the most popular wallets is MetaMask, which can be used as a browser extension or mobile app.
 Learn more about a cryptocurrency wallet and follow our step-by step tutorial on setting up a Web3 wallet.

-How do I move assets into or out of Boba?
+How do I move assets into or out of Boba Network?

-Can I bridge assets between one Boba deployment to another with the gateway?
+Can I bridge between two Boba deployments with the gateway?

 No. At the moment you can’t transfer BOBA between our live deployments using the official bridge.
 You can however use Symbiosis to directly swap Boba tokens between chains.